Shadow Visitor (“I haunt” Series)

 “—a strange sadness overwhelmed my soul.
 Young soul.
 Still, what incarnated ogre, or hag, melts like that?”

-“Damian, do you have the guts to sneak into the hallway and slide the damn bolt?”
+“Damian, look.
+Do you have the guts to sneak into the hallway?
+And slide the damn bolt at once.”

 “No.”